opengisch/QField-docs/documentation/how-to/advanced-how-tos/xls-forms-plugin.en.md

 ## XLS Forms

-XLS Forms is a standard used by several survey products such as [ODK](https://getodk.org/) or KoboToolbox(https://www.kobotoolbox.org/).
+XLS Forms is a standard used by several survey products such as [ODK](https://getodk.org/) or [KoboToolbox](https://www.kobotoolbox.org/).
 XLS Forms is built on a spreadsheet format using Excel as the standard.
-In simple terms a survey is made up of several "Questions" that can be presented in different formats (integer, text, lists etc.)
+In simple terms a survey is made up of several "Questions" that can be presented in different formats (integer, text, lists etc.).
 To learn more about the standard please visit [More about XLS forms](https://xlsform.org/en/)

 ## Download the plugin